III. Examination, Standing and Promotion

 B. Examinations and Evaluation of Course Work

-2. Final examinations, if any, for fall term courses, and mid-course examinations, are held in December.
-Final examinations, if any, for winter term courses and for all-year courses (fall and winter term) are normally held in April.
+- Final examinations, if any, for fall term courses, are held in December.
+Final examinations, if any, for winter term courses and for full-year courses (fall and winter term) are normally held in April.

 a. in writing distributed to the class in a regular class period, or